ArceLopera/git_refresher/docs/Advanced/git_branch.md

 The three dots next to Incoming, Current, and Result offer options for each view, such as showing a side-by-side diff against base, accepting all changes, or resetting the result.

+**Sometimes the °Resolve in Merge Editor° button is not visible.
+If this happens, you can open the 3-way merge editor by opening the file in the editor and typing git mergetool.
+This will open the 3-way merge editor.**

 ## **Branching Strategies**